Midnight Memories: Singles

 "Best Song Ever" was released on 22 July 2013 as the official lead single from the album.
 The track peaked at number two on the UK Singles Chart.
 Its music video beat the Vevo record for most viewers within 24 hours on YouTube, clocking in at 12.3 million views, beating the previous record set by Miley Cyrus for "We Can't Stop", which held 10.7 million views in 24 hours.

 "Story of My Life" was released on 28 October 2013 as the second single from the album.
 The track premiered on 25 October 2013, playing at 16:00 GST on radio stations across the world and debuted at number four on the UK Singles Chart, despite holding the number one position on the midweek chart and continuing to lead until Saturday of that week.
 The song eventually peaked at number 2.
-The video was released on 3 November 2013.
+The music video was released on 3 November 2013.

-"Midnight Memories", was announced as the third single from the album on 24 January 2014.
+"Midnight Memories" was announced as the third single from the album on 24 January 2014.

 "You & I" was serviced to US radio on 15 April 2014 as the album's fourth and final single.